* Bipartisan group recommends winding down Fannie, Freddie

 However, with Congress focused on budget debates and with immigration and gun control top priorities, action on housing is not likely to come until at least 2014.
 After years of red ink, Fannie Mae and Freddie Mac are now profitable and the housing market is recovering, taking away the urgency for action.

 Still, both Democrats and Republicans generally agree the system needs to change.

-"A greater federal intervention was necessary when the housing market collapsed, but the dominant position of the government which currently exists is unsustainable," said panel co-chairman Mel Martinez, a former Republican senator and U.S. housing secretary.
+“Greater federal intervention was necessary when the market collapsed, but the dominant position currently held by the government is unsustainable,” the report stated.

 In a first step to open the door wider for private capital, the report said Congress should gradually reduce the loan limits for government-guaranteed mortgages.
-It suggests limits of about $275,000 for loans eligible for government backing, down from $417,000.
+The paper suggests limits of about $275,000 for loans eligible for government backing, down from $417,000.

-Later, Fannie Mae and Freddie Mac would be replaced with a public entity that would provide a limited and explicit government guarantee for mortgage-backed securities, but would only step in if private companies were unable to cover losses.
+Later, Fannie Mae and Freddie Mac would be replaced with a “public guarantor” that would provide a limited and explicit government guarantee for mortgage-backed securities, but would only step in if private insurance companies were unable to cover losses when loans default.